 Eating practices vary enormously around the world.
-A strong body of empirical evidences has demonstrated that the influences on children’s eating habits and dietary intakes.
-Children’s eating behaviors are influenced by many different interacting factors, such as community, society, family and home.
+A strong body of empirical evidence has demonstrated that children’s dietary intake and eating behaviors are influenced by a multitude of interacting factors, including community and society, family and home.

-The Danone Institute International organized a first symposium on the topic of children eating habits and family influence, during the 3rd International Conference on Nutrition and Growth, in March 2016.
+The Danone Institute International organized its first symposium on the topic of children’s eating habits and family influence, during the 3rd International Conference on Nutrition and Growth, in March 2016.
 The conference set out to consider the role of parental modelling and family meals within eating practices.